 After her last day on the best job ever, she created a sabbatical by organizing a speaking tour, which took her everywhere from a surprisingly raucous hospice wing in Marlborough, NZ, to an unsurprisingly inspirational time with Google Brand Studio, & 18 months' worth of stops in between.
 While going lateral in that epic chapter, she embarked on a personal project, ‘Visit the Visionaries,’ tracking down inspirational people at the intersection of art, social justice & tech.
 Soon thereafter, her freelance life as a documentary cinematographer & filmmaker ramped back up, with projects ranging from independent features ('The Fight') to episodic tv ('And She Could Be Next,' 'Current Revolution,') to campaign videos (FWD.US & unnamed others).
 She also contributed a chapter for "West Wingers," released September 2018.
 Then, she had the best jobs ever 2.0, first as Senior Advisor for Video & Senior Road Videographer for Elizabeth Warren 2020, then for Team Biden as Director & Cinematographer for Mobilization Ads in Pennsylvania and the Presidential Inaugural Committee!
-She is now processing, freelancing, organizing with and caring for her community, while working half-time at the White House and commuting between DC and NYC from Inauguration 2021 until August 2022.
-While at the White House she is building out her new role as the first Director of Video and Videographer in the Office of the Vice President, which entails producing, directing, filming, and editing video content covering the work of this historic Vice Presidency.
-She works closely and in concert with the wonderful Digital Strategy and Communications teams there, in addition to the broader departments at 1600 Pennsylvania.
+She is now processing, freelancing, organizing with and caring for her community, after working half-time at the White House and commuting between DC and NYC from Inauguration 2021 until August 2022.
+While at the White House she built out her new role as the first Director of Video and Videographer in the Office of the Vice President, which entailed producing, directing, filming, and editing video content covering the work of this historic Vice Presidency, working closely and in concert with the wonderful Digital Strategy and Communications teams there, in addition to the broader departments at 1600 Pennsylvania.